shweta895/Employee_Management_System/README.md

 # Employee_Management_System
-Comprehensive application for efficient HR management that relies on Microsoft SQL Server for secure data storage.
-Built on Streamlit with LAN access, includes modules like pandas, matplotlib, and reportlab.
+the comprehensive HR management application you described relies on Microsoft SQL Server for data storage and is built using Streamlit for the user interface.
+It's designed for LAN access, ensuring that it's only accessible within the organization.
+Additionally, it utilizes Python libraries like Pandas, Matplotlib, and Reportlab for data processing, visualization, and document generation, making it a powerful and efficient tool for managing HR-related tasks within the organization.